IndexCoreasmjit::CodeHolder

 This is an overloaded member function, provided for convenience.
 It differs from the above function only in what argument(s) it accepts.

-const LabelEntry& CodeHolder::labelEntry(
+const LabelEntry& CodeHolder::label_entry_of(

 const Label& label

-) constnoexcept[4/4][¶]
+) constnodiscardnoexcept[4/4][¶]

 This is an overloaded member function, provided for convenience.
 It differs from the above function only in what argument(s) it accepts.

-uint64_t CodeHolder::labelOffset(
+uint64_t CodeHolder::label_offset(

-uint32_t labelId
+uint32_t label_id

-) constnoexcept[1/2][¶]
+) constnodiscardnoexcept[1/2][¶]

-Returns offset of a Label by its labelId.
+Returns offset of a Label by its label_id.

 The offset returned is relative to the start of the section where the label is bound.
 Zero offset is returned for unbound labels, which is their initial offset value.